 In her spare time, Dr. Sharaya enjoys traveling, cooking, reading, spending time with family and friends, and exploring new restaurants.

 Tina Burch, R.N.

 Tina is the program administrator for the Family Medicine Residency Program.
 Born and raised in Indianapolis, she graduated from Indiana University with a bachelor's degree in nursing and has worked at Community since 1985.
 Her varied background includes floor nursing, management of an inpatient neurology/neurosurgical unit and administration.

 Tina lives on the south side of Indianapolis with her children, Carrie, Julia and Patrick.

-Desiree was born and raised in Indianapolis.
-She graduated from IUPUI with a bachelor’s degree in psychology and has been with Community Health Network since 2004 in various positions.
-Prior to becoming the residency coordinator, she held positions in guest relations and human resources.
+Jeana was born and raised in Shelbyville, Indiana and attended Indiana State University where she graduated with a bachelor’s of science degree in health promotions.
+She began working with Community Health Network in 2007, holding various positions, before joining the residency in 2012.
+Prior to becoming the residency coordinator, she held positions as administrative secretary and patient access specialist.

-Desiree resides in Indianapolis with her husband and son.
-She enjoys spending time with her family, cooking and sports activities.
+Jeana still resides in Shelbyville with her husband and two boys.
+She enjoys spending time with her family and friends, outdoor activities, and beach vacations.